ChickenIQ/Minecraft-Server-Pre-Setup/README.md

 2.Unarchive the file. (remove it from the archive but leave it in the folder)

-2.Get the server file from https://www.minecraft.net/en-us/download/server and rename the file to server.jar
+2.Download https://www.minecraft.net/en-us/download/server or https://papermc.io/downloads if you want plugins and rename the file to server.jar

 3.Download and install Java 16 https://www.oracle.com/java/technologies/javase-jdk16-downloads.html